 — Mahatma Gandhi

 Our feelings, thoughts, and responses to life have a great deal to do with the conditions in which we were raised, the locations in which we grew up, the channels of knowledge we received, and the beliefs of the people who raised us.

-From before you can even remember, you have been making thousands of decisions and choices, many of which you were not aware of making, but rather following, or doing out of habit, or by not thinking, or choosing by lack of specific desire.
+From before you can even remember, you have been making thousands of decisions and choices, many of which you were not aware of making, but following, or doing out of habit, or by not thinking, or choosing by lack of a specific desire.
 Every one of your decisions—both those you were aware of making, and those you were not aware of making—come into play every day of your existence.
-From birth, you are indoctrinated with this process of making decisions and choices, based primarily on someone else’s direction, opinion, desire, belief, need, or pressure.
+From birth, you they indoctrinate you with decisions and choices based primarily on someone else’s direction, opinion, desire, belief, need, or pressure.

 Most mammals emerge from the womb like glazed earthenware emerging from a kiln—

-any attempt at remolding will only scratch or break them.
+any attempt at remolding will only a scratch or break them.

 Humans emerge from the womb like molten glass from a furnace.

-They can be spun, stretched, and shaped with a surprising degree of freedom.
+Humans can be molded and shaped with surprising freedom.

 —Yuval Harari, Author, Sapiens

-Through education, politics, religion, culture, and other institutions, from childhood, we are molded into Christians or Buddhists, capitalists or socialists, revolutionaries or peace seekers—and so on.
+Through education, politics, religion, culture, and other institutions, from childhood, they mold us into Christians or Buddhists, Capitalists or Socialists, Revolutionaries or Peace Seekers—and so on.
 Without realizing it, we are products of our conditioning.
 What we perceive to be normal or true is a product of our history and upbringing, and these perceptions influence our decisions and actions every day.